 Children under 7 years of age: The combination DTaP (diphtheria-tetanus-pertussis) vaccine is part of routine childhood vaccination Routine Vaccinations for Infants, Children, and Adolescents .

-Adolescents and adults: The combination Tdap (tetanus-diphtheria-pertussis) vaccine Administration The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is given as a booster shot at age 11 or 12 and a Td (tetanus-diphtheria) booster Administration The tetanus-diphtheria (Td) vaccine protects against toxins produced by the tetanus and diphtheria bacteria, not against the bacteria themselves.
+Adolescents and adults: The combination Tdap (tetanus-diphtheria-pertussis) vaccine Administration The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is given as a booster shot at age 11 or 12 and to people 13 years of age or older who have never received Tdap or who are unsure about whether they received it.
+A Td booster Administration The tetanus-diphtheria (Td) vaccine protects against toxins produced by the tetanus and diphtheria bacteria, not against the bacteria themselves.
 There is also a combination vaccine that adds... read more is given every 10 years after that.